Community Standards Code Policy

 A. Charges and Community Standards Board Hearings

 - Any member of the University community may file an incident report against a student for violations of University policy.
-An Incident Report Form shall be prepared and directed to the DCS.
+An Incident Report Form shall be prepared and directed to the Dean of Students.
 This online form can be found on the Lourdes University website.
-When an online Incident Report is submitted it is sent directly to the email account of the DCS.
+When an online Incident Report is submitted it is sent directly to the email account of the Dean of Students.
 The Incident Report Form is also available in hard copy at the Welcome Center.
-The DCS may choose to accept incident reports submitted in formats other than the official form depending on individual circumstances and based upon his or her sole discretion.
+The Dean of Students may choose to accept incident reports submitted in formats other than the official form depending on individual circumstances and based upon his or her sole discretion.
 Any Incident Report should be submitted as soon as possible after the potential violation occurs, preferably within 48 hours.
 There is no deadline for which to file an Incident Report although the longer the complainant waits the more difficult it may be to investigate the incident.

-- The DCS will forward to the Title IX Coordinator any incident reports that allege or relate to gender-based discrimination, harassment, or sexual misconduct.
+- The Dean of Students will forward to the Title IX Coordinator any incident reports that allege or relate to gender-based discrimination, harassment, or sexual misconduct.
 Please refer to the Lourdes University website for procedures governing Title IX incidents and investigations.
 Learn more about Title IX.

-- If the incident report does not allege a Title IX issue, the DCS will present all charges to the accused student in written form.
+- If the incident report does not allege a Title IX issue, the Dean of Students will present all charges to the accused student in written form.

-- If the incident report does not allege a Title IX issue, the DCS may conduct an investigation to determine if the charges have merit and/or if they can be disposed of administratively by mutual consent of the parties involved on a basis acceptable to the DCS with sanctions acceptable to the DCS Such disposition shall be final and there shall be no subsequent proceedings.
+- If the incident report does not allege a Title IX issue, the Dean of Students may conduct an investigation to determine if the charges have merit and/or if they can be disposed of administratively.

 - If the Accused Student chooses a Community Standards Board hearing a time shall be set for the hearing not less than one nor more than fifteen calendar days after the Accused Student has been notified of the charges.
-Maximum time limits for scheduling of Community Standards Board Hearings may be extended at the discretion of the DCS.
+Maximum time limits for scheduling of Community Standards Board Hearings may be extended at the discretion of the Dean of Students.

-- Community Standards Board Hearings shall be conducted by a Community Standards Board according to the following guidelines subject to necessary procedural changes as determined by the DCS.
+- Community Standards Board Hearings shall be conducted by a Community Standards Board according to the following guidelines subject to necessary procedural changes as determined by the Dean of Students.

 a.
 Community Standards Board Hearings normally shall be conducted in private.